astra-uu-se/COMPD/evaluation_aaai26/README.md

 ## Step 3 - update the supplementary materials

-We only provide the source code for the document.
-Use figures from the `generated-plots` directory.
+We only provide the source code for the document (see `supplementary materials` directory).
+Use figures from the `generated-plots` directory that match the name in the LaTeX code